invince/YAET/docs/extending-terminal.md

 ## 6. Example

-See `plugins/ssh-terminal/` for a complete bundled example, or `~/.yaet/plugins/ssh-terminal/` for an external example.
+See `plugins/ssh-terminal/` for a complete bundled example, or `ext-plugins-example/` for external plugin examples (note: an external plugin whose id conflicts with a bundled one is skipped, never overrides).